2sungryul/facedetect/README.md

 # What to do on Windows

-execute the command prompt and download gst1.bat in a working directory
+Open the command prompt and download gst1.bat in a working directory

 \> gst1.bat